Propane: History

 Propane was first synthesized by the French chemist Marcellin Berthelot in 1857 during his researches on hydrogenation.
 Berthelot made propane by heating propylene dibromide (C_{3}H_{6}Br_{2}) with potassium iodide and water.
 Propane was found dissolved in Pennsylvanian light crude oil by Edmund Ronalds in 1864.
 Walter O. Snelling of the U.S. Bureau of Mines highlighted it as a volatile component in gasoline in 1910, which marked the "birth of the propane industry" in the United States.
 The volatility of these lighter hydrocarbons caused them to be known as "wild" because of the high vapor pressures of unrefined gasoline.
 On March 31, 1912, The New York Times reported on Snelling's work with liquefied gas, saying "a steel bottle will carry enough gas to light an ordinary home for three weeks".

 It was during this time that Snelling—in cooperation with Frank P. Peterson, Chester Kerr, and Arthur Kerr—developed ways to liquefy the LP gases during the refining of gasoline.
 Together, they established American Gasol Co., the first commercial marketer of propane.
 Snelling had produced relatively pure propane by 1911, and on March 25, 1913, his method of processing and producing LP gases was issued patent #1,056,845.
 A separate method of producing LP gas through compression was developed by Frank Peterson and its patent was granted on July 2, 1912.

 The 1920s saw increased production of LP gases, with the first year of recorded production totaling 223,000 USgal in 1922.
 In 1927, annual marketed LP gas production reached 1 e6USgal, and by 1935, the annual sales of LP gas had reached 56 e6USgal.
 Major industry developments in the 1930s included the introduction of railroad tank car transport, gas odorization, and the construction of local bottle-filling plants.
 The year 1945 marked the first year that annual LP gas sales reached a billion gallons.
 By 1947, 62% of all U.S. homes had been equipped with either natural gas or propane for cooking.

 In 1950, 1,000 propane-fueled buses were ordered by the Chicago Transit Authority, and by 1958, sales in the U.S. had reached 7 e9USgal annually.
 In 2004, it was reported to be a growing $8-billion to $10-billion industry with over 15 e9USgal of propane being used annually in the U.S.

 During the COVID-19 pandemic, propane shortages were reported in the United States due to increased demand.

 Etymology

-The "prop-" root found in "propane" and names of other compounds with three-carbon chains was derived from "propionic acid", which in turn was named after the Greek words protos (meaning first) and pion (fat), as it was the "first" member of the series of fatty acids.
+The prop- root found in propane and names of other compounds with three-carbon chains was derived from propionic acid, which in turn was derived from the Ancient Greek words πρῶτος, protos, "first" and πίων, pion, "fat", as it was the "first" member of the series of fatty acids.